quantumgardener/qg.blog/content/notes/Preparing to prepare for 2025.md

 I may offer to cook Friday night's, but that's a bit scary.
 ## Reading and TV and movies and gaming
 Plenty of "professional reading".
-I'd like to finish [[Plato, Cooper (1977) -- Plato - Complete Works]] and more of the Complete History of Philosophy series.
+I'd like to finish [[Plato et al. (1977), Plato]] and more of the Complete History of Philosophy series.

 I'm trying to finish TV series before starting another and I have a few movies to catch up on as well.
 Most likely I'll get to them in the holidays.